Last Updated on

 The model — when it is done right — also lends itself well to higher return on total assets than what other foodservice businesses earn (as seen by these overnight successes decades in the making).
 Among all publicly traded restaurants in the U.S., Domino’s and Papa John’s have the highest returns on assets: 8.3x and 5.0x the industry median, respectively.

-Not coincidentally, Domino‘s and Pizza Hut also invest heavily in tech, a theme that runs throughout the most successful foodservice companies.
+Not coincidentally, Domino‘s and Pizza Hut also invest heavily in tech (with an emphasis on online ordering) a theme that runs throughout the most successful foodservice companies.

 The systemization leading chains have put in place is also giving them an edge in driving average unit volumes (AUVs), which are 49% higher than the rest of the pack